w3c/w3c-website-redesign-documentation/_docs/2020-07-24-w3c-cms-selection-process-update.md

 title: W3C CMS platform selection - full status update
 categories:
   - CMS
-description: A summary of the CMS options we reviewed and our recommendation of the best one for W3C.
+description: A summary of the CMS options we reviewed and the current status of the selection process
 author: Marie Manandise
 date: 2020-07-24T14:35:04.069Z
 updated: 2020-07-24T14:35:04.101Z
 ---
-# W3C CMS platform selection: full status update

 {: .no_toc }

 ## Table of contents